polterguy/magic.data.common/README.md

 ## Project's intentions

-This project will _never_ solve _all_ your SQL problems, and it's probably impossible to abstract away all differences between all different database providers - But its intentions are to make it possible to generically declare a lambda object for 80% of your use cases, which you can then later decide which database to execute towards.
+This project will _not_ solve _all_ your SQL problems, and it's probably impossible to abstract away all differences between all different database providers - But its intention is to make it possible to generically declare a lambda object for 80% of your use cases, which you can then later decide which database to execute towards.